Pumpkin seeds may be small, but they're packed full of valuable nutrients.

 Together, all these factors may benefit fertility levels and reproductive function, especially in men.

-Bottom Line: The high zinc content of pumpkin seeds may help improve sperm quality and fertility in men.
+Summary The high zinc content of pumpkin seeds may help improve sperm quality and fertility in men.

 If you have trouble sleeping, you may want to eat some pumpkin seeds before bed.
 They're a natural source of tryptophan, an amino acid that can help promote sleep.